Today, we’re talking about one of the most celebrated breeds – the La Fleche chicken.

 On the other hand, this would pose a problem if you want to raise your own La Fleche chicks.
 In that case, you might need a surrogate hen or an incubator and brooder.
 We previously compiled a list of DIY brooders, so you might watch to check that out.

 The La Fleche chicken is a healthy and robust breed.
 They are not known to be susceptible to any ailments or illnesses, so all you have to watch out for is the usual health concerns all chickens face.

-On the other hand, they do not tolerate the cold as well.
-Extra precaution should be taken when the chilly seasons roll in.
+On the other hand, they do not tolerate cold as well.
+Extra precautions should be taken when the chilly seasons roll in.
 It might be a good idea to put some balm on their beautiful combs and wattles to help prevent frostbite.

 3 Tips for Raising La Fleche Chickens

 - Feed: Keep in mind that the La Fleche is a slow-developing bird.
 If you want to care for them from start to finish, then you should adjust their diets.
 On average, a chick should be fed starter feed until the sixth week.
 However, you might want to keep your La Fleche chicks on the starter feed for more than six weeks.

 - Fences: La Fleche chickens are flighty birds, and they are excellent fliers at that.
 They could even roost in trees!
 If you want to keep them in, then you might want to invest in some tall fences.
 On the other hand, if there are no predators around your land, then you might want to let them do their thing.

 - Space: The La Fleches are big fowls, and they are also active.
 For that reason, they would need a large expanse of land where they could roam and run to their hearts’ content.
 Since they’re not the most social birds, providing them space would also give them their desired solitude when needed.

 The La Fleche is an elegant breed that can almost always be recognized anywhere because of its distinctive v-comb.
 However, that is not the only interesting thing about these birds.